 Light and Screens

 Artificial light at night, particularly the blue-wavelength light emitted by LED screens, suppresses melatonin release and delays circadian phase.
-A study by Charles Czeisler's group at Harvard found that reading on an iPad for several hours before bed delayed melatonin onset by 90 minutes, reduced REM sleep, and increased morning sleepiness.
-Amber-tinted glasses, Night Mode settings on screens, or simply dimming lights in the evening can mitigate this effect.
+A landmark study by Charles Czeisler's group at Harvard (Chang et al., 2014), published in PNAS, found that reading on an iPad for several hours before bed delayed melatonin onset by 90 minutes, reduced REM sleep, and increased morning sleepiness compared to reading a printed book.
+The study participants also reported feeling less sleepy at bedtime despite being objectively more sleep-deprived -- meaning the screen use impaired their ability to accurately assess their own sleepiness.

 Sleep Disorders

-Sleep apnea — episodic cessation of breathing during sleep due to upper airway collapse (obstructive sleep apnea) or failure of breathing drive (central sleep apnea) — fragments sleep architecture repeatedly throughout the night.
+Sleep apnea -- episodic cessation of breathing during sleep due to upper airway collapse (obstructive sleep apnea) or failure of breathing drive (central sleep apnea) -- fragments sleep architecture repeatedly throughout the night.
 The sleeper may experience dozens or hundreds of micro-arousals per hour without remembering them.
-Sleep apnea is severely underdiagnosed; it affects an estimated 15-30% of middle-aged adults and is strongly associated with cardiovascular disease, metabolic dysfunction, and cognitive impairment.
+Research by Peppard and colleagues at the University of Wisconsin (2013), published in the American Journal of Epidemiology, estimated that sleep apnea affects 15-30% of middle-aged adults and is severely underdiagnosed.
+It is strongly associated with cardiovascular disease, metabolic dysfunction, cognitive impairment, and motor vehicle accidents due to excessive daytime sleepiness.

 Practical Takeaways

 Protect the last two hours of sleep.
 REM sleep is concentrated there.
-An alarm truncating sleep by two hours may not halve alertness but can eliminate most of the night's REM.
+An alarm truncating sleep by two hours may not halve alertness but can eliminate most of the night's REM, impairing emotional regulation, creative thinking, and memory consolidation.

 Maintain a cool sleep environment.
-Core body temperature must fall to initiate and maintain sleep.
-A room temperature of approximately 18 degrees Celsius (65 degrees Fahrenheit) is widely recommended.
+Core body temperature must fall approximately 1-2 degrees Celsius to initiate and maintain sleep.
+A room temperature of approximately 18 degrees Celsius (65 degrees Fahrenheit) is widely recommended based on thermoregulation research by Lack and colleagues (2008).
+Taking a warm bath 1-2 hours before bed paradoxically helps -- the subsequent rapid cooling of the body as blood vessels dilate triggers sleepiness.

 Caffeine has a half-life of approximately 5-7 hours in most adults.
-A coffee at 3 pm leaves about half the caffeine active at 10 pm, measurably reducing deep NREM sleep quality.
+A coffee at 3 pm leaves about half the caffeine active at 10 pm, measurably reducing deep NREM sleep quality even if you feel you can "fall asleep fine."
+Research by Drake and colleagues (2013) showed that the effect is significant even when subjectively unnoticed.

 1. Walker, M. (2017).
 Why We Sleep: Unlocking the Power of Sleep and Dreams.
 Scribner.